Skin in the Game (2017) is Nassim Taleb’s last book of his “Incerto” collection.

 I also agree that we are largely collaborative and that we overestimated the impact of wars in history.

-But that doesn’t mean that we are not also selfish.
+But that doesn’t mean that we can’t also be selfish.

 Taleb also says we underestimate the impact of trade, which went on even during wars and between theoretically incompatible societies (Christian Spain and Muslims).

 Yet, he is talking about human societies during periods of great civilizations.
 Cavemen probably didn’t trade that much for millions of years.